gaehlerm/SoftwareEngineering/README.md

 Refactoring is just like cleaning up your kitchen.
 Every time you cook something you have dirty dishes.
 But unlike for the kitchen you cannot hire a cleaning lady to clean up your code.
 She wouldn’t know what to do.
 You have to clean up your code by yourself.
 You have to refactor it.
 Continuously.
 You will be spending more time refactoring than writing new code.
 And as the code becomes older it only gets worse.
 That’s the faith of a software engineer.

 I guess everybody reading (or writing) this book knows some of the problems why code rots.
 The very first example is copy paste code.
 This should be banned altogether.
 Instead of rewriting a function to fit its new needs, one just copies it and changes a line or two in its new location.
 Another issue is adding more and more features to an existing class.
-Also the features that you add are in hindsigth at the wrong place in your code and have to be moved to the correct location.
+Also the features that you add are in hindsight at the wrong place in your code and have to be moved to the correct location.
 These are some of the reasons why code rots and needs regular refactoring.

 ### Refactoring and automated test